 - Logging Out of Coveo Cloud

-Coveo Cloud Usage Analytics
+Coveo Usage Analytics

 Coveo Cloud organizations use the Coveo Usage Analytics (Coveo UA) service that records user interactions with search interfaces to allow you to monitor and measure the usage of your Coveo search solution.
-The usage analytics tools, available under the Analytics section of the Coveo administration console navigation menu, can help you evaluate user adoption, identify the content end users are searching for, and determine whether they can find it.
+These tools, available under the Analytics section of the Coveo administration console navigation menu, can help you evaluate user adoption, identify the content end users are searching for, and determine whether they can find it.

 From this page, you can access the: